tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

    and reassembly.

 5. Datagram transport protocols, like UDP, are susceptible to abusive behavior effecting denial of service attacks against nonparticipants.
-DTLS added a return-routability check and DTLS 1.3 uses the TLS 1.3 HelloRetryRequest message (see {{dos}} for details).
+DTLS adds a return-routability check and DTLS 1.3 uses the TLS 1.3 HelloRetryRequest message (see {{dos}} for details).